Insurable Earnings - Drivers in the Transportation Industry

 Contract driver ruled an independent operator

-Where a contract driver in select business activities in the transportation industry (specifically trucking, courier, and rideshare) is ruled an independent operator by the WSIB, the status determination as an independent operator will apply to all subsequent contracts where the individual uses the same vehicle.
+Where a contract driver in select business activities in the transportation industry (specifically trucking, courier and rideshare) is ruled an independent operator by the WSIB, the status determination as an independent operator will apply to all subsequent contracts where the individual uses the same vehicle.
 If the individual changes vehicles, a new questionnaire will be administered and the status determination will again apply to all subsequent contracts where the same vehicle is used.
-The independent operator has the option to voluntarily apply for optional insurance from the WSIB at any time, see 12-03-02, Optional Insurance.
+The independent operator has the option to voluntarily apply for optional insurance from the WSIB at any time, refer to 12-03-02, Optional Insurance.

 Principal responsible to report earnings